osrf/frc2016_competition/README.md

     3 different robots, or use 3 identical robots

+1. There are 4 possible starting locations
+    1. Three position along the center line
+    1. One position on the opposing team's side (spy bot).

 1. The goal is to earn points by achieving the following:

     1. Drive over a centerfield barricade
-        1. First time: 3 pts
+        1. First time: 5 pts
-        1. Second + time: 5 pts
+        1. Second time: 10 pts
+        1. Drive over four barricades, two times each: 20pts
     1. Throw a ball into opponent’s tower
-        1. Bottom tower: 10 pts
+        1. Bottom tower: 5 pts
-        1. Top tower: 20 pts
+        1. Top tower: 15 pts

 1. 6 balls are lined up at centerfield when match begins, three balls are located in each castle